-To exclude the risk of improper supplies by new suppliers, during the first three months of co-operation SIA Varpa double checks every supplier's cutting area at the above mentioned web-site.
+To exclude the risk of improper supplies by new suppliers, at the beginning of co-operation SIA Varpa double checks supplier's cutting area at the above mentioned web-site.

-Upon three months SIA Varpa continues to make random checks as a 0.8 multiplied by square root of total quantity of risky cutting areas offered for Varpa SIA by each supplier during the year.
+Being convinced in proper checks implementation at a supplier SIA Varpa continues to make random checks at him as a 0.8 multiplied by square root of total quantity of risky cutting areas offered for Varpa SIA by each supplier during the year.